Frequently Asked Questions

 Does Camp Survivor offer a day camp option?

 Unfortunately, Camp Survivor is a true residential program with activities lasting late into the evening and beginning early in the morning.
 We also stress the importance of meeting and making new friends and having a program that our campers are fully emerged in.
 Any campers (and parents) tentative about being away from home are encouraged to contact our Camp Coordinator Alissa Gervais to set up scheduled “check ins” during their time at camp.
 In the past, brief phone calls home just to check-in and discuss the day’s events have alleviated most of the stress of being away from home.

 Why can’t my child have their cell phone?
 What if I want to check in with them?

 It is our goal to have campers who are fully open and engaged in the opportunities we provide them.
 Cell phones, iPods and other electronics often distract campers from the experiences yet without electronics, they learn skills like problem solving and conflict resolution while navigating friendships and social skills.

 We understand this can make campers (and parents) anxious which is why each evening we post pictures and snippets of the day on the Camp Survivor: Adventures in Healthcare Facebook page.
-In addition, parents can reach our Camp Coordinator Alissa Downing by emailing email@example.com or by calling (207) 478-9821.
+In addition, parents can reach our Camp Coordinator Alissa Gervais by emailing firstname.lastname@example.org or by calling (207) 478-9821.
 She is with campers throughout the day and returns parent phone calls/emails every evening.

 Any parent who wishes to schedule “check in” calls during their child’s time at camp should contact Alissa as well.
 In the past, brief phone calls home just to check-in and discuss the day’s events have alleviated most of the stress for all parties involved.